top of page

-Have you ever felt that you were struggling against a battle that is not seen in the workplace?
-Where starting a task is like taking a bath in cement, or a coolly sarcastic remark in the office rings in your ears all day, ruining your whole concentration?
+Have you ever felt like you were struggling against a battle that is not seen in the workplace?
+Starting a task can feel like taking a bath in cement.
+A coolly sarcastic remark in the office can ring in your ears all day, ruining your concentration.

-You have ADHD, so you realize that this is not a matter of being slightly distractible.
-It is an inexorable, and often tiresome, bargain with your own brain, in a place which was not designed to accommodate it.
-And when you bring with you the baggage of earlier trauma, either of missed deadlines and social misinterpretations in your life, or of earlier life events, then, daily negotiation is a struggle over your own sense of safety and value.
+If you have ADHD, you know this isn’t just a matter of being slightly distractible.
+It’s an ongoing, often exhausting negotiation with your own brain in an environment that wasn’t designed to accommodate it.
+When you carry the baggage of earlier trauma—whether from missed deadlines, social misinterpretations, or past life events—this daily negotiation becomes a struggle for your sense of safety and value.

-But what could you do, should you make of that struggle?
-Imagine being able to enter not only the accommodations, but also a vast feeling of ability and serenity.
+But what if you could transform that struggle?
+Imagine entering not only accommodations but also a vast feeling of ability and serenity.

-It has everything to do with an effective, government-sponsored program known as Access to Work, and a nurturing attitude that transcends the normal coaching service to find a permanent solution to your problems.
-As the director of Creating Change and the recent, proud recipient of the “SME awards Best ADHD Clinical Services Provider South West,” I specialise in guiding neurodivergent professionals on this transformative journey from merely surviving to authentically thriving.
+This transformation is possible through an effective, government-sponsored program known as Access to Work.
+It goes beyond standard coaching services to find permanent solutions to your challenges.
+As the director of Creating Change and the proud recipient of the “SME Awards Best ADHD Clinical Services Provider South West,” I specialise in guiding neurodivergent professionals on this transformative journey from merely surviving to authentically thriving.

-Time Blindness: This refers to the failure to perceive time properly and time is passing, and so saying to just manage your time better is the most unhelpful advice ever.
-One hour would be like a minute, and a deadline tomorrow would seem a psychological mile away until the last minute, when it would seem to be at the tip of your nose.
+• Time Blindness: This refers to the inability to perceive time accurately.
+Saying "just manage your time better" is often the most unhelpful advice.
+An hour may feel like a minute, and a deadline tomorrow can seem like a psychological mile away until the last minute.

-Task Initiation & Activation: The neurological engine that starts the engine may be difficult to boot.
-It is not laziness but a real struggle to overcome the sense between desire and action, and this is usually aggravated by the fear of doing it.
+• Task Initiation & Activation: The neurological engine that starts tasks may be difficult to boot.
+This isn’t laziness; it’s a genuine struggle to bridge the gap between desire and action, often worsened by the fear of failure.

-Emotional Dysregulation: Emotions may be strong, too much, and easily aroused.
-A win is blissful, and a loss or even what you feel like is being criticized can be devastating and affect your whole day.
+• Emotional Dysregulation: Emotions can be intense and easily triggered.
+A win feels blissful, while a loss or perceived criticism can be devastating, affecting your entire day.

-The Shadow in the Corner: How Trauma and Nervous System Dysregulation Compound ADHD
+The Shadow in the Corner: How Trauma Enhances ADHD

 What is "Trauma" in This Context?

-Fight: Pertinaciousness, impatience with coworkers, and always feeling out of place.
+• Fight: This can manifest as impatience with coworkers and a constant feeling of being out of place.

-No productivity app, no planner in the world, can help you when your nervous system is out of control.
-You are alive physiologically, not productive psychologically.
+No productivity app or planner can help when your nervous system is out of control.
+You may be alive physiologically, but you’re not productive psychologically.

 A Lifeline for Growth: Demystifying the Access to Work Scheme